valc5580/Cal-O-Meter/README.md

 # Cal-O-Meter
 Cal-O-Meter is a calorie counter service which allows users to plan/track their meals and caloric intake, as well as find recipes and local restaurants according to their dietary needs.
-This was implemented using Firebase (Authentication, Firestore, Cloud Functions), GCP Vision API, NutritionX API, and EDAMAM Recipe Search API, and Google's Android barcode scanning library.
+This was implemented using Firebase (Authentication, Firestore, Cloud Functions), GCP Vision API, Nutritionix API, and EDAMAM Recipe Search API, and Google's Android barcode scanning library.
 <br>
 <br>
 Checkout the demo below: